lif31up/encoder-only-transformer-adapter/README.md

 |----------|---------------------|
 | **imdb** | `100%` **(500/500)** |

-### ⭐ LoRA, Low-Rank Adaption of LLMs
+# Low-Rank Encoder for LLMs
-This implementation employes LoRA of `bert-base-uncased`.
-It retrains only the newly extended layer to learn downstreamed tasks.
-This codes serve as the new later layers of the pretrained model.
+This implementation is a variant of LoRA for `bert-base-uncased`.
+A newly extended encoder is placed as an adapter/head to learn down-streamed tasks.

-# Attention-is-All-You-Need
-Attention mechanisms are widely used in natural language processing tasks, particularly in transformer models.
-The main goal of this implementation is to provide a clear and concise understanding of how multi-head attention works, including the key components such as query, key, value matrices, and the attention mechanism itself.
 - **Task:** classifying movie reviews as positive or negative.
 - **Dataset:** `IMDB` dataset, which contains 50,000 movie reviews labeled as positive or negative.
 - **Pretrained Model:** `bert-base-uncased`, my implementation serves as late layers of pretrained model, which are used to fine-tune the model on the IMDB dataset.

-### Encoder and Decoder Stacks
+### Encoder Stacks

-The **encoder** consists of six identical layers.
-Each layer contains two sublayers: a multi-head self-attention mechanism and a simple, fully connected feed-forward network.
+The **encoder** contains two sublayers: a multi-head self-attention mechanism and a simple, fully connected feed-forward network.
 These sublayers are connected through residual connections and layer normalization.
 1. **Multi-Head Attention Layer:** multi-head attention mechanism → residual connection → layer normalization
 2. **Feed Forward Layer:** feed-forward network → residual connection → layer normalization

-The **decoder** also consists of six identical layers, but with three sublayers each.
-Like the encoder, it uses residual connections and layer normalization.
-The decoder's attention layer is unique—it combines information from two sources: its own previous outputs through a *"masked multi-head self-attention mechanism"* and the encoder's outputs via an *"encoder/decoder attention"* layer.
-1. **Masked Attention Layer:** masked self-attention → residual connection → layer normalization
-2. **Cross Attention Layer:** multi-head attention mechanism → residual connection → layer normalization
-3. **Feed Forward Layer:** feed-forward network → residual connection → layer normalization

-The Transformer architecture has many variants, such as BERT-like and GPT-like models.
-BERT-like models use only the encoder, while GPT-like models use only the decoder, replacing the encoder output with the previous layer's output when calculating the cross-attention layer.

-This implementation includes the following architectures:
-* **BERT-like model** which uses only the encoder part of the transformer architecture.
-* ~~**GPT-like model** which uses only the decoder part of the transformer architecture.~~

-### BERT-like Models

-BERT (Bidirectional Encoder Representations from Transformers) and its variants represent a significant innovation in transformer architecture by utilizing only the encoder stack for bidirectional context understanding.

-- **Bidirectional Context:** Unlike traditional left-to-right language models, BERT processes text bidirectionally, allowing it to understand context from both directions simultaneously.
-- **Pre-training Tasks:** BERT uses two main pre-training objectives:
-    - Masked Language Modeling (MLM): Randomly masks tokens and predicts them using bidirectional context
-    - Next Sentence Prediction (NSP): Predicts whether two sentences naturally follow each other
-- **Architecture Modifications:** BERT modifies the original transformer encoder by:
-    - Removing the decoder stack entirely
-    - Adding special tokens ([CLS], [SEP]) for specific tasks
-    - Using learned positional embeddings instead of sinusoidal

-Notable BERT variants include RoBERTa (modified pre-training), DistilBERT (compressed version), and ALBERT (parameter-efficient architecture).
-These models have achieved state-of-the-art results in various natural language understanding tasks.

-- Text Classification
-- Named Entity Recognition
-- Question Answering
-- Natural Language Inference

 ---
 ### Configuration